Menopause Fact Sheet

 You can potentially take HRT for as long as the benefits outweigh the risks, which may be for many years.

-We review our health information every two years and this information is due to be updated in November 2024.
-Here are details about how we develop and review our self care aware fact sheets.
+We review our health information every two years and this information is due to be updated in July 2026.
+Here are details about how we develop and review our self-care aware fact sheets.